tikv/tikv/docs/tools/tikv-control.md

     store:"127.0.0.1:20160" compact db:KV cf:default range:([], []) success!
     ```

+- Local mode:
-- Local mode: use the `--db` option to specify the local TiKV data directory path
+  - use the `--db` option to specify the local TiKV data directory path
+  - use the `ldb` option to run ldb cmd of RocksDB

 Unless otherwise noted, all commands support both the remote mode and the local mode.